 First Spouse Gold Coin Series

 The First Spouse Gold Coin Series was launched in 2007 to accompany the new series of circulating dollar coins honoring the Presidents.
-Each year four or five coins will be released to honor each First Lady of the United States.
+Each year four or five coins were released to honor each First Lady of the United States.
 The series officially concluded in 2016 with the last issue honoring First Lady Nancy Reagan.

 A subset of coins is created by Presidents who served without a spouse.
-In these situations, the obverse features an image of Liberty taken from a circulating coin of the President's era.
-The reverse features a scene from the President's life.
-There will be only four coins which carry the Liberty designs.
+In these situations, the obverse features an image of Liberty taken from a circulating coin of the Presidents era.
+The reverse features a scene from the Presidents life.
+There were only four coins which carry the Liberty designs.
 Some collectors have chosen to focus on this portion of the series featuring classic and well known designs.